NexaAI/nexa-sdk/SERVER.md

   "text": "Hello, this is a text-to-speech interface.", "seed": 42,
   "sampling_rate": 24000,
-  "language": "en" // only for OuteTTS
+  "language": "en"
 }
 ```

+The `language` argument applies only to OuteTTS models.

 #### Example Response: